Your Piano - Your Music - Your Way

 Two qualities of pianos that makes them so powerful

 Accessibility: The piano is an instrument that anyone can play.
 It’s not exclusively owned and played by one person like most other musical instruments.
-Unlike digital pianos or keyboards, it doesn’t even have to be switched on or powered up, it’s always ready to be played.
+Unlike digital pianos or keyboards, the acoustic piano doesn’t even have to be switched on or powered up, it’s always ready to be played.

 Permanence: A piano has a feeling of permanence because it generally stays where it's put.
 Its size and weight make it difficult to move around and it takes up quite a bit of physical space.
 A piano's lifespan is long.
 It's hard to ignore, and not easily replaceable.